 Cuticles are also affected by the winter cold, not to mention air conditioning and central heating.
 As a result the cuticles become less elastic and very dry to the touch.
 Which means that in cold temperatures people are more likely to experience split cuticles, which is very painful.

-I asked my nail technician (@clawsoflondon) for her best tips for caring for your cuticles.
+As many of us are now having to resort to DIY manicures, I asked my nail technician (@clawsoflondon) for her best tips for caring for your cuticles.
 She said the "Best advice I would give is to gently push back cuticles after a bath or shower.
 If you don't have a proper cuticle tool you can easily do this with a cotton bud or a soft muslin cloth.
 Then apply cuticle oil - if you don’t have any to hand, you can still get the same great results from Jojoba, olive or coconut oil.
 You will see the dramatic difference if you can do this daily for just a week or so."

 So don't forget whilst your body needs hydration so do your cuticles!